-A typical Pre-Kindergarten class has no more than 24 students and a typical graduating class has approximately 100 students.
+Typically, our Pre-Kindergarten enrolls no more than 36 students, and our 12th grade class has approximately 100 students graduating.
 We add new students at most every grade in between, with Kindergarten, 1st grade, 6th grade, and 9th grade as major entry points.

 We are looking for students who ask questions, who love to read, who work well with others, who express themselves in creative ways, who are respected by their teachers and peers, who are interested in playing athletics, and who love to learn and problem solve.
 Our goal is to help shape students into people that will contribute to society in productive and interesting ways.

 Lower School Visits/Shadow Days: Pre-Kindergarten applicants and Kindergarten applicants, participate in playgroups on selected Saturday mornings in December and January.
 For Grades 1-5, applicants shadow a CA student in their current grade from 8:30 a.m.-2:30 p.m., Mondays-Fridays.
 Visits for applicants to Grades 1-5 include a morning snack and lunch in the CA Campus Center.